rcsolamo/CourseProject-GettingAndCleaningData/CodeBook.md

 The Output:
 -----------

 The output of the course project is the tidy data stored in the './tidyDataSet.txt' file.
+It shows the average of each feature/variable for each activity and subject.
 ```r
 tidydata <- read.csv("./tidyDataSet.txt")
 ```